| | | Return to contents list of

 i) Planning, preparation, initiation or waging of a war of aggression

-or a war in violation of international treaties, agreements or assurances;
+or a war in violation of international treaties, agreements or assurances; ii) Participation in a common plan or conspiracy for the accomplishment

 of any of the acts mentioned under (i).
+3. The International Military Tribunal at Nuremberg described

+aggression as the supreme international crime.
 4. The outlawing of aggressive war is reflected in Articles 1 and 2 of

 the United Nations Charter, and in particular in the prohibition on the use of force at